wallarm/product-documentation/docs/latest/faq/wallarm-cloud-down.md

 After Cloud restoration:

-* Access to the Wallarm Console is restored.
+* Access to Wallarm Console is restored.
 * The node sends buffered information to the Cloud (consider limitations above).
 * Triggers react to the new data by sending notifications and updating IPs.
 * If any changes in IPs, they are sent to the node during next synchronization.